Beijing – Xi’an – Dunhuang – Turpan – Kashgar – Urumqi – Shanghai

 Our full-day tour begins at Jade Buddha Temple located in an old neighbourhood.
 This active temple of Mahayana Buddhism was founded in 1882.
 Its most precious items are the two exquisite jade Buddha statues imported from Burma.

-We then process to the famous waterfront promenade known as the Bund, which is followed by a visit to Yu Garden in the old town centre.
+We then proceed to the famous waterfront promenade known as the Bund, which is followed by a visit to Yu Garden in the old town centre.
 We wrap up the day with a drive through the glitzy financial district of Lujiazui on the opposite side of the Bund across Huangpu River.

 Day 17/Sat: Shanghai (B)